sriramrn/tailtracking/readme.md

 .yml file

 ## User manual
-The tail tracking GUI can either be runned from the camera feed or from from a video file (example can be found here).
-This allows the user to
+The tail tracking GUI can either be run from the camera feed or from from a video file (example can be found here).
+This allows the user to test the entire VR system with using a live fish.

+Input parameters such as camera type, illumination, save paths

 docstring thing